igordejanovic/parglare/docs/grammar_language.md

     matched `a` and empty list if no match is found.

+## Special built-in rules

+There are two special rules your can reference in your grammars: `EMPTY` and `EOF`. `EMPTY` rule will reduce without consuming any input and will always succeed, i.e. it is empty recognition. `EOF` rule will match only at the end of the input.

+!!! note
+    parglare doesn't assume that parse should be complete, i.e. that the whole input should be consumed.
+Thus, if you want to ensure that the whole input is consumed you must match `EOF` at the end of your input.

+    Example:

+        MyFile: SomeRootRule EOF;
+        SomeRootRule: ...

 ## Named matches (*assignments*)

 In section on [actions](./actions.md) you can see that semantic action (Python